We may earn affiliate commissions for the recommended products. Learn more.

 Passwd desktop app home screen

-On the left sidebar, you can find All Records, Security audit, Export and import, Settings, What’s new, and a FAQ.
+On the left sidebar, you can find All Records, Security audit, Export and import, Settings, What’s new, and FAQ sections.
 Below, you’ll also find tags that will help you filter your passwords quickly, which I think is a nice touch.
 Creating a record is simple, with a dedicated button in the top right corner.

 Overall, I think Passwd has a decent interface.
 However, because it is a browser-based PWA, I kept feeling that there was a lot of missing potential, as it lacked some of the feature-depth and usability that I became accustomed to with other password managers.
-Since it’s not a standalone app, you can’t set up an autolock to protect your data, or a master password that would add an additional layer of security after the Google login.
+Since it’s not a standalone app, you can’t set up a separate autolock to protect your data or a master password that would add an additional layer of security after the Google login.

 Passwd mobile app